 What are security controls?

 Given the growing rate of cyberattacks, data security controls are more important today than ever.
-According to a Clark School study at the University of Maryland, cybersecurity attacks in the U.S. now occur every 39 seconds on average, affecting one in three Americans each year; 43% of these attacks target small businesses.
+According to a Clark School study at the University of Maryland, cybersecurity attacks in the U.S. now occur every 39 seconds on average, affecting one in three Americans each year.
+Furthermore, 43% of these attacks target small businesses.
 Between March 2021 and March 2022, the average cost of a data breach in the United States was USD 9.44 million.

 Types of security controls

-• Physical security controls include such things as data center perimeter fencing, locks, guards, access control cards, biometric access control systems, surveillance cameras, and intrusion detection sensors.
+• Physical security controls include such things as data center perimeter fencing, locks, guards, access control cards, biometric access control systems, surveillance cameras and intrusion detection sensors.

-• Digital security controls include such things as usernames and passwords, two-factor authentication, antivirus software, and firewalls.
+• Digital security controls include such things as usernames and passwords, two-factor authentication, antivirus software and firewalls.

-• Cybersecurity controls include anything specifically designed to prevent attacks on data, including DDoS mitigation, and intrusion prevention systems.
+• Cybersecurity controls include anything specifically designed to prevent attacks on data, including DDoS mitigation and intrusion prevention systems.

 Security control frameworks and best practices

-Systems of security controls, including the processes and documentation defining implementation and ongoing management of these controls, are referred to as frameworks or standards.
+Systems of security controls, including the processes and documentation defining the implementation and ongoing management of these controls, are referred to as frameworks or standards.

 National Institute of Standards and Technology Cyber Security Framework